 a) A brief summary of conflict analysis findings as they relate to this project, focusing on the driving factors of tensions/conflict that the project aims to address and an analysis of the main actors/ stakeholders that have an impact on or are impacted by the driving factors, which the project will aim to engage.
-This analysis must be gender- and agesensitive.
+This analysis must be gender- and age-sensitive.

 Burundi is one of the poorest countries in the world, ranking 184th (of 188) on the 2016 UN Human Development Index.
-Though there have been many peacebuilding initiatives implemented since the 2000, Burundi has experienced cyclical conflict characterized by political instability and large-scale violence and been unable to provide everyday safety for its citizens.
-Burundi is situated in a volatile region, with warring factions and criminal groups active in eastern Democratic Republic of Congo sometimes destabilizing peace and security in neighbouring provinces (Cibitoke and Bujumbura).
-Many of the International donors have left Burundi due to some misunderstanding and some of them (example the EU) have even imposed sanctions and cuts direct aid to the Burundian Government.
+Though there have been many peacebuilding initiatives implemented since the 2004 Arusha peace agreement, Burundi has experienced cyclical conflict characterized by political instability and large-scale violence and been unable to provide everyday safety for its citizens.
+Burundi is situated in a volatile region, with warring factions and criminal groups active in eastern Democratic Republic of Congo, and an antagonistic relationship with its northern neighbour, Rwanda.
+International donors have accused Burundi's government of violence, repression and human rights abuses, and responded with imposition of sanctions and cuts to aid.

 The current tensions and violence in the country are of a mainly political nature.
 Widespread protests, led by the political opposition and civil society, followed the 2015 elections and an attempted coup from within the ruling ethnic Hutu elite, creating a chaotic situation.
-According to several human rights reports, assassinations, disappearances, kidnappings, torture and mass arrests have occurred, a number of Burundians fled particularly in neighbouring countries since April 2015.
+According to several human rights reports, assassinations, disappearances, kidnappings, torture and mass arrests have occurred, with more than 400 000 people fleeing to neighbouring countries since April 2015.
+The boundaries between political violence, ethnic conflict and criminal activities are increasingly blurred.